ronaldoussoren/modulegraph2/doc/index.rst

 Release information
 -------------------

-Modulegraph2 2.0a0 was released on YYYY-mm-dd.
-See the :doc:`changelog <changelog>` for information on this release.
+Modulegraph2 2.0a1 was released on 2019-02-03.
+See the :doc:`changelog <changelog>`
+for information on this release.